SCA-IRCM/SingleCellSignalR_v1/README.md

 # SingleCellSignalR

-A R package to study Cell Signalling Using Single Cell RNAseq Data.
+A R package to study Cell Signaling Using Single Cell RNAseq Data.

 # Installation